squaredup/samples/dashboards/jira-health/readme.md

 Release completion is calculated by total issues Closed or Merged, divided by the total issues in the release.
 This could be further fine tuned to only look at specific issue types that you care about by changing the API call in the script.
 Similarly on the Project side the Top 10 list (Web API) could be set to be any issue type by adjusting the API call.
-The trend line is calculated by creating an array
+The trend line is calculated by creating an array.

 ## How to use this dashboard